EBZebra/docs/edge/source/guide/about.md

 ##Benefits

 ###Reduce application and development costs
-Eliminates the need to develop, manage and maintain multiple versions of an application to support different types of devices/operating systems, providing highly cost effective support for a mixed-OS environment.
+Eliminates the need to develop, manage and maintain multiple versions of an application to support different types of devices/operating systems, providing highly cost effective support for a mixed-OS environment

 ###Protect the business from OS market uncertainty
-Devices and platforms can continue to churn without impacting your business - these OS-agnostic applications work on then Symbol Technologies platforms of yesterday (MPA2), today and tomorrow.
+Devices and platforms can continue to churn without impacting your business - these OS-agnostic applications work on then Zebra Technologies platforms of yesterday (MPA2), today and tomorrow

 ###Reduce end-user training costs
 Enterprise Browser app development is incredibly intuitive for developers skilled in HTML5, CSS and JavaScript.

 ###Utilize every feature on every device - and attached peripheral
-Easily design rich applications that take advantage of all the available features on a device and its attached peripherals - from scanning bar codes to capturing RFID tags and processing payment cards.
+Easily design rich applications that take advantage of all the available features on a device and its attached peripherals - from scanning bar codes to capturing RFID tags and processing payment cards

 ###Create consumer-style apps - for business
 Without OS constraints to impact app design, a graphical user interface can be created that is every bit as engaging, intuitive and interactive as today's consumer applications.
 Completely control application behavior on different devices: You control how an application behaves on a given device.
-With automatic screen sizing, apps can look, feel and behave identically on all devices - or you can add new features or expand the presentation of existing features to take advantage of larger screens.
+With automatic screen sizing, apps can look, feel and behave identically on all devices - or you can add new features or expand the presentation of existing features to take advantage of larger screens

 ###Faster time to market
-A simplified application development approach allows for shorter time to market than ever before.
+A simplified application development approach allows for shorter time to market than ever before

 ## Supported Devices